 Religious freedom allows the Church, and all religious communities, to live out their faith in public and to serve the good of all.
 Beginning June 22, the feast of Sts.
 Thomas More and John Fisher, the USCCB invite Catholics to pray, reflect, and act to promote religious freedom.

 We pray for:

-Day 6 Pray that governments would respect the consciences of all people who care for the sick and vulnerable.
+Day 7 Pray that governments will respect the consciences of all people who care for the sick and vulnerable.

-Day 8 Pray that Christians will have the courage to speak the truth with kindness and clarity, even in the face of adversity.
+Day 8 Pray that Christians will have the courage to proclaim the gospel of life and dignity for all with kindness and clarity, even in the face of adversity.